-- 90. (1) A child's evidence in criminal proceedings shall be given unsworn. - (2) A deposition of a child's unsworn evidence may be taken for the purposes of criminal proceedings as if that evidence had been given on oath. - (3) Unsworn evidence admitted under this section may corroborate evidence (sworn or unsworn) given by another person. - (4) A child's evidence shall be received unless it appears to the court that the child is incapable of giving intelligible testimony. - (5) The power of a court in any criminal proceedings to determine that a particular person is not competent to give evidence applies to children of tender years as it applies to other persons.

-- (6) Where a child is called as a witness in any civil proceedings and does not, in the opinion of the court, understand the nature of an oath, his evidence may be heard by the court if, in its opinion,- - (a) he understands that it is his duty to speak the truth; and - (b) he has sufficient understanding to justify his evidence being heard.
+- 90. (1) A child's evidence in criminal proceedings is given unsworn. - (2) A deposition of a child's unsworn evidence may be taken for the purposes of criminal proceedings as if that evidence had been given on oath. - (3) Unsworn evidence admitted under this section may corroborate evidence (sworn or unsworn) given by another person. - (4) A child's evidence must be received unless it appears to the court that the child is incapable of giving intelligible testimony. - (5) The power of a court in any criminal proceedings to determine that a particular person is not competent to give evidence applies to children of tender years as it applies to other persons. - (6) If a child is called as a witness in any civil proceedings and does not, in the opinion of the court, understand the nature of an oath, his or her evidence may be heard by the court if, in its opinion,- - (a) the child understands that it is his or her duty to speak the truth; and - (b) the child has sufficient understanding to justify his or her evidence being heard. - (7) If a child giving evidence unsworn intentionally gives false evidence in circumstances in which he or she would, if it had been given on oath, have been guilty of perjury, the child commits an offence.